Refinance Student Loans

 Save thousands by refinancing through credit unions and community banks that prioritize people over profits.

 Finding the right loan can be time consuming, and confusing.
 That's why we've simplified the process using a single platform that allows you to find, customize, and fund your loan through our network of credit unions and community banks.

 Benefits of Using LendKey

-You can reduce your interest rate, lower your monthly payments, and save thousands over the lifetime of your student loans.
+You can reduce your interest rate, lower your monthly payments, and save thousands over the lifetime of your loan when you refinance student loans.

-A fixed rate student loan is one that maintains the same interest rate on the loan for the entire life of the loan.
-A variable rate student loan is where the interest rate can adjust each month based on the current interest rates available.
 Whether you choose a fixed or variable rate, it's always important to remember to pick a loan that is right for you and your particular financial situation.
 Remember that interest rates could rise higher than the past highs.
-If you're comfortable assuming a little more risk in your payment amount, a variable rate loan does have the potential to offer savings.
+If you're comfortable assuming a little more risk in your payment amount, a variable rate loan does have the potential to offer more savings.